mkostrun/UBASIC-PLUS/README.md

 ## *Command Line Interface* to uBasic-Plus

-Besides interpreter CLI is provided that supports the following commands:
+The Command Line Interface (CLI) supports the following commands:

 - *prog*